AntiPwr/AntiPwr.github.io/root/wiki/Essa.md

 Essa is based upon personality and purpose of creation.
 Essa is the goal of purpose taxonomy and serves as the final taxon that can be described by a few words that carry the weight of plethoric meaning.

+Essa, by some, is thought of as a collective energy that is born or created by the components of a faith, such as in Sol Unita.
+Essa, by others, is thought of as an individual's purpose in disregard to other lifeforms and their supposed purpose, such as in the Chain of Delta.
+This taxon is the largest academic point of contention between the Toman classes.
 <!-- obsidian-pull:end -->
 <!--
 This section is for content, lore, or discoveries that are NOT meant for live publishing to the site.